Exasens: a novel dataset for the classification of saliva samples of COPD patients

 b) Real part (Min(Δ)=Absolute minimum value, Avg.(Δ)=Average)

-In case of using the introduced Exasens dataset or the proposed classification methods, please cite the following papers:
+In case of using the introduced Exasens dataset or the proposed classification methods, please cite either of following references:

 P. S. Zarrin, N. Roeckendorf and C. Wenger., "In-vitro Classification of Saliva Samples of COPD Patients and Healthy Controls Using Machine Learning Tools," in IEEE Access, doi: 10.1109/ACCESS.2020.3023971.